TrishS7777/TrishS7777/README.md

 - 🔭 I’m currently in CODE KENTUCKY.
-- 🌱 I’m currently learning coding.
+- 🌱 I’m currently learning Data Analytics with Python.
 - 👯 I’m looking to collaborate on new projects.
 - 📫 How to reach me: TrishS7777@gmail.com
 - ⚡ Fun fact: I'm a Mutuel Clerk (Teller) at the Thoroughbred racetracks in Kentucky.
 I've also traveled to work at Pimlico & Belmont Racetracks, and "The Little Brown Jug" at